ub-math/exam_guides/docs/instructor.md

 <div class="alert alert-dismissible alert-warning">
 <h5>New:</h5>
 <p>
-It is recommended you let Department staff build the exam for you.
-In that case, all you need to do is:
+It is recommended you let the Math Department staff build the exam for you.
+All you need to do is:
 <ul>
 <li>
-In advance of the exam, email your PDF to the Math Deptartment secretary Michelle Hacker at <a href="mailto:mahacker@buffalo.edu">mahacker@buffalo.edu</a>.
-For the time being, please also Cc
+In advance of the exam, email exam PDF file to the Math Department secretary Michelle Hacker at <a href="mailto:mahacker@buffalo.edu">mahacker@buffalo.edu</a>.
+For the time being, please also copy
-<a href="mailto:ringland.buffalo.edu">ringland.buffalo.edu</a>.
-Michelle will send you back the exam password.
+<a href="mailto:ringland.buffalo.edu">ringland.buffalo.edu</a> on the email.
+Michelle will send you back
+the exam password.
 </li>
 <li>
-After the exam (but before grading is done), download grades from Gradescope in csv format and email this file to Michelle.
+After the exam (but before grading is done), download gradesheet from Gradescope in the csv format and email this file to Michelle.
 This file contains the student submission times.
-Michelle will create the time chart and send you the link.
+Michelle will use it to create a time chart and send you the link.
 See below for more information about time charts.
 </li>
 </ul>
 That's all!
-You can skip the reminder of the exam preparation section.
+You follow these instructions, you can skip the reminder of the exam preparation section.
 </p>
 </div>